syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 ## Removing a section

-The following code snippet demonstrates how to create remove a particular section from the sections collection of a presentation.
+The following code example demonstrates how to create remove a particular section from the sections collection of a presentation.

 {% tabs %}